zquestz/docker-bitcoin/README.md

 * To add a new version, update [versions.yml](/versions.yml), then run `make update`.
 * To make a change to the Dockerfile which affects all current and historical versions, edit [Dockerfile.erb](/Dockerfile.erb) then run `make update`.

 If you would like to build and test containers for all versions (similar to what happens in CI), run `make`.
-If you would like to build and test all containers for a specific node, run `BRANCH=xt make`.
+If you would like to build and test all containers for a specific node, run `BRANCH=abc make`.